clarkedarkmatter/panoramic-oak/content/pages/platform.md

       value: Platform
       keyName: property
     - name: og:description
       value: Noah Robinson has 23 years of law enforcement experience and has served as a field training officer, law enforcement instructor, internal affairs investigator, public information officer, grant writer, project manager, and human resources director.
+Noah Robinson also served as the Chief Deputy Sheriff and second in command of the Sheriff's Office.
+Noah knows what it takes to successfully run a Sheriff’s Office, and his platform reflects his experience and expertise.
       keyName: property
     - name: og:image
       value: https://noah4sheriff.b-cdn.net/images/noah-career.jpg